Day of the Snakes

 Holy Sunday was the end of fasting.
 Good food was served and people were allowed to eat as much as they wanted.
 In the old days eggs were sacred food and in Finland eggs were only to be found during spring and the summer.
 Egg hunting predates way before the modern day commercial Easter.
 There was one funny superstition how to find eggs.
 Person had to go to the cowshed, touch testicles of a ram or a goat while chanting and then they would know where to find eggs.
 Another superstition was that if person went to get water from the spring in Easter morning before crows made any noise and then would wash their face, they would remain strong and fresh for the rest of the year.

 In modern day Finland there are lots of decorations connected to Easter.
-International symbols of easter like baby chickens, eggs and bunnies are popular.
+International symbols of Easter like baby chickens, eggs and bunnies are popular.
 One of the most common Finnish Easter traditions which originates from eastern Finland is picking willow twigs.
 Willow twigs are decorated with colorful ribbons and feathers.
 Sometimes eggs that are painted with watercolors are attached to the twigs as well.
 Willow twigs were originally used as wands in pagan rituals and in folk magic.
-In Eastern Finland where religion was mixture between pagan customs and Russian Orthodox people used willow twigs in Orthodox rituals were fields were blessed in the spring time.
+In Eastern Finland where religion was mixture between pagan customs and Russian Orthodox people used willow twigs in Orthodox rituals to bless the fields.

 Day of the Little Witches